jojczykp/rabbitmq-msg/README.md

 Current winner seems to be MQTT :)

-// To Be Done - ws:// versions os MQTT and STOMP.
+// To Be Done - ws:// versions of MQTT and STOMP.

-// To Be Done - try to tune STOMP config
+# WS client via proxy

+There is also another option to authenticate client - proxy before RabbitMQ.
+With this configuration client connects to _auth-proxy_ (via ws:// or wss://) which does authentication and authorization.
+Then forwards to RabbitMQ.

+There is no need to use _AuthService_ nor _rabbit_auth_backend_http_ plugin with _auth-proxy_.
+RabbitMQ can trust every incoming request.
+Also access token expiry is implemented in _auth-proxy_.

+Another benefit of using _auth-proxy_ is that it can handle TLS encryption separately from from RabbitMQ.